Cowboys and Plowboys

 "Cowboys and Plowboys" is a song by American country music singers Luke Bryan and Jon Pardi.
 It was released on October 13, 2023, as a non-album single.
 The song was co-written by Rhett Akins, Jacob Rice, and Cole Taylor and co-produced by Bart Butler, Ryan Gore, and Pardi.

 Background and release

 Pardi first revealed plans for a duet with Bryan in 2022 while promoting his album Mr. Saturday Night, describing the track as an anthem for "farmers and cowboys, the backbone of this country."
 Co-written by Rhett Akins, Jacob Rice, and Cole Taylor, the collaboration was teased by both artists on social media before its official release.

 The single was released on October 13, 2023, and officially impacted country radio on October 16.
-Pardi called the track "super country" and noted that it carried a strong '90s influence, crediting guitarist Brent Mason's contribution.

-Pardi explained that the song came about because he and Bryan's "background kind of come together," with Akins encouraging them to record it.
-Bryan said he could not stop listening to the demo when he first heard it and felt Pardi was the perfect partner for the track.

-Content

-"Cowboys and Plowboys" is a twang-driven country song in which Pardi portrays the cowboy and Bryan takes the role of the plowboy.
-The verses highlight their differences, with Pardi singing of rodeo life while Bryan references farming, before the chorus unites them in shared values.
-The song's upbeat tone contrasts its non-party theme, instead celebrating hardworking rural lifestyles.

 Critical reception

 The track was noted by media outlets as Pardi's first new music since Mr. Saturday Night, excluding his 2022 Christmas release, and Bryan's follow-up to his 2020 album Born Here Live Here Die Here.
 Taste of Country described the song as a "jubilant, twangy ode" to rural life, while American Songwriter highlighted its message of unity between farmers and cowboys.